apache/incubator-graphar/README.md

 This repository contains the artifacts for the VLDB2025 submission of GraphAr, with all source code and guide to reproduce the results presented in the paper:

 - Xue Li, Weibin Zeng, Zhibin Wang, Diwen Zhu, Jingbo Xu, Wenyuan Yu, Jingren Zhou.
-[Enhancing Data Lakes with GraphAr: Efficient Graph Data Management with a Specialized Storage Scheme\[J\]](https://arxiv.org/abs/2312.09577). arXiv preprint arXiv:2312.09577, 2023.
+[GraphAr: An Efficient Storage Scheme for Graph Data in Data Lakes\[J\]](https://arxiv.org/abs/2312.09577). arXiv preprint arXiv:2312.09577, 2024.